HolgerPeters/blog/haskell_by_types.rst

 function.
 The state is managed by the state monad ``LabelM = State Int``, which directly tells us that our state consists of an integer variable.
 Finally we have ``increment``, which increments, that internal state and returns a label, as well as ``twoLabels``, which generates a pair of such labels (by lifting ``increment``).
 Note that both ``increment`` and ``twoLabels`` are of type ``LabelM _``, once ``LabelM String`` and ``LabelM (String, String)``.

+We use ``twoLabels`` in the ``labels`` function, where we use applicative style to obtain the unique labels and either return them all, or throw away some [#f4]_.
+I condensed this use case from abstract syntax tree (AST) rewriting code, and if it wouldn't blow up the example code, I would show code here, that introduced labels depending on the AST input to the program.

 Solving this issue with label has some benfits.
 First of all, it makes the state explicit in the type signatures,